metwork-framework/jinja2_shell_extension/README.md

-# jinja2_getenv_extension
+# jinja2_shell_extension
-an experimental jinja2 extension to add the getenv filter
+an experimental jinja2 extension to add a shell filter